Progress and Poverty: Notable recognition

 After completing Progress and Poverty, George accurately wrote to his father: "It will not be recognized at first—maybe not for some time—but it will ultimately be considered a great book, will be published in both hemispheres, and be translated into different languages.
 This I know, though neither of us may ever see it here."

 Emma Lazarus wrote, "Progress and Poverty is not so much a book as an event.
 The life and thought of no one capable of understanding it can be quite the same after reading it", and even that reading it would prevent such a person, who also "prized justice or common honesty", from being able to ever again "dine or sleep or read or work in peace".
-Many famous figures with diverse ideologies, such as George Bernard Shaw, Friedrich Hayek, H. G. Wells, and Leo Tolstoy, mark their first encounters with Progress and Poverty as literally life-changing experiences.
+Many famous figures with diverse ideologies, such as George Bernard Shaw, H. G. Wells, and Leo Tolstoy, mark their first encounters with Progress and Poverty as life-changing experiences.

 John Haynes Holmes wrote, "My reading of Henry George's immortal masterpiece marked an epoch in my life.
 All my thought upon the social question and all my work for social reform began with the reading of this book".
 He knew of "nothing more touching, in all the range of our American literature".
 Holmes also said that "Progress and Poverty was the most closely knit, fascinating and convincing specimen of argumentation that, I believe, ever sprang from the mind of man."

 In 1930, during the Great Depression, George W. Norris entered an abridged version of Progress and Poverty into the Congressional Record and later commented that an excerpt from the book was "one of the most beautiful things" that he "ever read on the preciousness of human liberty".

 Some readers have found George's reasoning so compelling that they report being unwillingly forced into agreement.
 Tom L. Johnson, a streetcar monopolist and future progressive reformer, read and reread Progress and Poverty, finally requesting assistance from his business associates to find flaws in George's reasoning.
 Johnson took the book to his lawyer and said, "I must get out of the business, or prove that this book is wrong.
 Here, Russell, is a retainer of five hundred dollars [about $ in ].
 I want you to read this book and give me your honest opinion on it, as you would on a legal question.
 Treat this retainer as you would a fee."
 Frank Chodorov, a pacifist libertarian of the American 'old right', claims to have read Progress and Poverty many times, and almost constantly for six months straight, before finally accepting George's conclusions.
 The literary critic Horace Traubel wrote that "George died in the charge of battle.
 But his book is battle spared.
 It has been in all battles and has survived all.
 Antagonism no longer has surprises for it."